naima-shaikh/Regression-Case-Studies-for-Machine-Learning/README.md

 - min_samples_leaf: Minimum samples at a leaf.
 - max_features: Features to consider for splitting.

-Tuning Method: GridSearchCV is suitable given the smaller hyperparameter space.
+Tuning Method: GridSearchCV is suitable given the smaller hyperparameter space , or when you want to ensure you find the absolute best combination within a defined range

 ## Feature Selection-Based Modeling: